Perennial Sow Thistle

 - Plant Perennial Sow Thistle in a garden, no matter how well-contained its enclosure may seem.

 - Compost any flowering heads or buds.
-Instead, dispose of Perennial Sow Thistle in the general/household waste stream at the landfill as the seeds will be able to persist the composting process.
+Instead, dispose of Perennial Sow Thistle in the general/household waste stream at the landfill as the seeds may survive the composting process.

 - Move soil, gravel, or fill that has been contaminated with Perennial Sow Thistle.